 The real power center of gravity in the United States appears to reside with those oil companies, the seven sisters, the monopoly that transformed into the energy cartel.
 Because his grandfather invented a drill-bit essential to oil drilling, Hughes maintained one of the few hick-ups in their dream of controlling all phases of the industry.

-Hughes fought tooth and nail to keep TWA, even to the point of calling out the Rockefeller Trust as the true instigators of the plot against him in open session of Congress, but Hughes eventually lost this war against the Eastern Establishment.
+Hughes fought tooth and nail to keep TWA, even to the point of calling out the Rockefeller Trust as the true instigators of the plot against him in open session of Congress, but Hughes eventually lost this war.
 He responded by taking the half a billion dollars in buy-out in cash and moving to Las Vegas, where he intended to buy the state, a masterful plan well on its way to success.
-(Just as Onassis survived his assault by investing in Monte Carlo, Hughes wisely saw the Vegas casinos as the most secure way to insure profits.)
-Hughes already maintained one of the largest private security forces in the world.
-He picked Robert Maheu, formerly FBI, possibly CIA, as his underboss.
+(Just as Onassis survived his assault by investing in Monte Carlo, Hughes wisely saw Vegas casinos as the most secure way to insure profits.)
+Hughes already maintained one of the largest private security forces in the world and picked Robert Maheu as his underboss.

 Maheu had been recruited into intel ops while a law student at Georgetown University, the oldest Jesuit educational institution in America.
 You’d be surprised how many spooks are recruited right out of law school.
 During WWII Maheu posed as a German sympathizer and successfully infiltrated New York’s Nazi party, the German-American Bund.
 As the war drew to a close, the Vatican and CIA began conspiring on the transfer of important Nazi assets into new roles working for American intel, while also transferring the stolen Nazi and Japanese loot into the Vatican Bank where it could be washed beyond all recognition of its origins.